Skip to main content

 Are Robaxin and Flexeril the same?

 Robaxin and Flexeril are both muscle relaxants.
 However, they are not the same drug.
 Robaxin contains methocarbamol and is usually dosed multiple times per day.
-Flexeril contains cyclobenzaprine and is available in an extended-release form that can be taken once per day.
+Flexeril contains cyclobenzaprine and is available in an extended-release form that can be taken once per day (as well as an immediate-release form that can be taken up to three times daily).

 Robaxin and Flexeril are comparable in effectiveness.
-Some people may prefer extended-release generic Flexeril for its once-daily dosing.
-But, Flexeril may also cause more adverse effects like drowsiness and dry mouth.
+Some people may prefer extended-release cyclobenzaprine for its once-daily dosing.
+Cyclobenzaprine may be more sedating, but this may be beneficial for people who have trouble sleeping due to muscle spasms.
 Discuss these treatment options with a doctor to find the best medication for you.

 Can I use Robaxin or Flexeril while pregnant?